wordofwarning/wordofwarning.org/coronavirus/index.md

 **<a href="http://www.socialdistancingfestival.com" target="_blank">The Social Distancing Festival</a>** — live streamed global performance (regular updates).
 <hr>
 #### Help for artists + our community
-[hÅb](/hab) remains "open for business" and we will continue to advise + support artists + freelancers in our sector where we can…
+[hÅb](/hab) remains "open for business" — we continue to advise + support artists + freelancers in our sector where we can:
 ##### Advice/guidance/support
 • Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Covid-19 support page</a> — the latest advice, guidance + emergency funding measures they've put in place.
 • Arts Council England's <a href="http://artscouncil.org.uk/welcome-grantium" target="_blank">Grantium guide</a> — **please read before applying to their emergency funds; you need to:** 1. create a user account 2. create an applicant profile 3. wait to be validated (takes up to TEN days) 4. take the eligibility questionnaire 5. start your application (round one 9-16 April / round two 16-30 April).